TheIconfactory/Tapestry/Documentation/API.md

 #### authorizationHeader: String

-This string provides a template for accessing the `media` defined above.
-The following items in the string will be replaced with values managed by the Tapestry app:
+This string provides an authorization template for accessing protected `media`.
+If a value is provided, the "Authorization" header will be set with the following items being replaced with values managed by the Tapestry app:

   * `__ACCESS_TOKEN__` The access token returned when authenticating with OAuth or JWT.
   * `__CLIENT_ID__` The client ID used to identify the plugin with the API.

-For example, you could set a string value of `Bearer __ACCESS_TOKEN__` and an "Authorization: Bearer 1234-dead-beef-5678" header would be used when retrieving a `media` image.
+For example, you could set a string value of `Bearer __ACCESS_TOKEN__` and an "Authorization: Bearer dead-beef-1234" header would be used when retrieving a `media` image.

 ## Actions